stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 TODO

-There are a couple of issues with the demo as it stands which we will address next:

-1. The process of loading the cubemap texture is quite slow since we load and copy each image separately.

-2. The code to build the render sequence is a mess due to the large number of dependencies (pipelines, descriptor sets, vertex buffers, etc).

 ---

 ## Compound Image

 ### Image Arrays

-Rather than loading each image separately via the `NativeImageLoader` we would prefer a single object with offsets to employ more efficient bulk transfer operations.
-We will introduce an _image array_ comprised of a list of JOVE images.
+The process of loading the cubemap texture is quite slow since we load and copy each image separately.

+Therefore we introduce an _image array_ which is a single chunk of data employing more efficient bulk transfer operations.

 To support an image array we first refactor the existing image abstraction: